 Djibouti is a member of the United Nations, International Monetary Fund, World Bank, World Trade Organization, Organization of Islamic Cooperation (OIC), Arab League, and Intergovernmental Authority on Development (IGAD), among other organizations.

-The current U.S. Ambassador to Djibouti is Larry André, Jr., presented his credentials to the President of Djibouti on February 19, 2018.
-Ambassador Andre is also the U.S. diplomatic representative to IGAD, which is headquartered in Djibouti.
-Other principal embassy officials are listed in the Department’s Key Officers List.
+The ambassador is also the U.S. diplomatic representative to IGAD, which is headquartered in Djibouti.
+Principal embassy officials are listed in the Department’s Key Officers List.

 Djibouti maintains an embassy in the United States at Suite 515, 1156 15th Street, NW, Washington, DC 20005, (tel.
 202-331-0270).